 The Gallery / art placement inc. is a commercial fine art gallery located in downtown Saskatoon.
 Established in 1978, it is now the longest operating commercial art gallery in the city.
 Focusing primarily on painting, drawing, and sculpture, the gallery showcases contemporary and historical fine art by mid-career and established Saskatchewan and Western Canadian artists.
 In addition to our membership in SaskGalleries, we are also proud members of the Art Dealers Association of Canada (ADAC).
 We are open Tuesday through Saturday from 9:00 am to 5:30 pm, presenting a year-round schedule of solo and group exhibitions.

 If you want to see the intriguing and exciting next generation of artists, visit Void Gallery in Saskatoon.
-Void Gallery is a commercial gallery focused on showcasing emerging artists, and operates a print making studio.
 Since 2012, Void Gallery has shown the work of more than 70 local artists.
 Currently, Void Gallery is focussing on its printmaking studio on the second floor.